JB515/JB515.github.io/_projects/soft-haptics.md

 </div>

 ## Particle Jamming
-Particle jamming refers to an active area of research in condensed matter physics.
-The jamming of particles in a fluid has been proposed as a physical phase transition and refers to a state where the particles that make up that fluid are packed in such a way that they are physically connected to any adjacent particles.
-Jammed fluids are, by definition, denser than the same material in an unjammed state, and this leads to many changes in their properties, such as increased viscosity and stiffness. {% cite Brown2024_nonpneumatic_jamming%}
+Particle jamming is an emergent technology in soft robotics where the particles that make up a granular fluid are compacted such that each particle is braced against its adjacent particles.
+Jammed fluids are, by definition, stiffer and harder than the same material in an unjammed state, and this leads to many changes in their properties, such as increased viscosity and stiffness. {% cite Brown2024_nonpneumatic_jamming%}

 ## Adding Vibration